Coac/FantasticBits/README.md

 - Don't use Accio when the snaffle is
   - too close or too far from the wizard
   - would be pulled away from goal to score
+- Use Flipendo on snaffle that will goal